-Simplifying important information without removing the details
+Simplifying important health information

 Lead Designer at WellnessFX